-Recommended Preparation: "C" grade or higher or "Pass" in BOT 100 or equivalent, BOT 096 or equivalent or concurrent enrollment, ENGL 098R or ESL 105 or equivalent reading level.
+Recommended Preparation: "C" grade or higher or "Pass" in BOT 100 or equivalent, BOT 096 or equivalent or concurrent enrollment, ENGL 098R or ESL 105 or equivalent reading level. .5 hour lecture, 1.5 hours laboratory

-Designed for students with little or no computer experience.
-Students will learn to use the Windows operating system efficiently to create and manage files and folders.
+Students with little or no computer experience will learn to use the Windows operating system efficiently to create and manage files and folders.
 Pass/No Pass only.
 Non-degree applicable.

-100 BASIC KEYBOARDING 1 UNIT
+100 BASIC KEYBOARDING 1 UNIT Prerequisite: None